+Except at Béon 1, the specific microwear sampling at each locality was very restricted (n < 5), either due to low numbers of exploitable teeth available, or to the lack of well-preserved microwear texture on molars.
+In order to facilitate the understanding, the results are presented by locality (chronologically) and by species.
+At Kumbi 4, four species were considered for DMTA: Pleuroceros blanfordi, Mesaceratherium welcommi, Gaindatherium cf. browni (grinding facet only), and Brachypotherium gajense (grinding facet only).
 Figure 3 shows that Kumbi rhinocerotids display a great variety of microwear patterns.
 Only one specimen, belonging to G. cf. browni, is above the high anisotropy threshold of 5 x 10-3, while all specimens of B. gajense and G. cf. browni but none of P. blanfordi display values above the high complexity cutpoint of 2.
 Gaindatherium cf. browni and P. blanfordi have large variations in anisotropy, from low values (~ 1 x 10-3) to high (about 5 x 10-3), but consistent values of complexity (around 3 and 1.4 respectively).
-Such a pattern associated with moderate (P. blanfordi) to high (G. cf. browsi) values of Hasfc (Figure 4) point towards mixed-feeding diets, probably with the inclusion of harder objects for G. cf. browsi.
+Such a pattern associated with moderate (P. blanfordi) to high (G. cf. browni) values of Hasfc (Figure 4) point towards mixed-feeding diets, probably with the inclusion of harder objects for G. cf. browni (higher values of complexity).
 The signature for B. gajense is suggestive of browsing with low mean anisotropy (1.82 x 10-3), but high means of complexity (4.58), FTfv (7.89 x104), and HAsfc (HAsfc9 = 0.36; HAsfc81 = 1).
 Eventually, M. welcommi presents low to moderate anisotropy values (< 4 x 10-3), a moderate complexity (~ 1.5) and HAsfc, but high FTfv (> 4 x 104) on both facets (Figure 4), which denotes browsing or mixed-feeding habits.

 At Béon 1, the DMT patterns of the four rhinocerotids overlap contrary to that of Kumbi 4 rhinocerotids (Figure 3).
 The DMTA results are already detailed in Hullot et al. (2021).
 They suggest a mixed-feeding behavior for H. beonense with moderate anisotropy values (mostly < 4 x 10-3), variable values of complexity (low-medium), moderate-high FTfv (around 4 x 104), and moderate HAsfc on both facets (Figure 4).
 Plesiaceratherium mirallesi is considered as a folivore due to low complexity (~ 1) and HAsfc values but relatively high anisotropy (above 5 x 10-3), indicating an abrasive but not diversified diet.
 Concerning the teleoceratines, they display similar microwear textures (Figure 3; Figure 4), though B. brachypus has lower values of anisotropy (< 2 x 10-3).
 This suggests that B. brachypus was probably a browser or a mixed-feeder, while Pr. douvillei was a browser favoring leaves.